al6x/vfs/readme.md

 but it requires a lots of time, maybe I'll do it later.
 So, for now it's just a small wrapper to do ssh/io operations not so painfull.

-# Ros - Small rake addon for configuration management and depoyment automation
+# Ros - Small rake addon for configuration/depoyment management and automation

 It may be **usefull if Your claster has about 1-10 boxes**, and tools like Chef, Puppet, Capistrano are too complex and proprietary for your needs.
 **It's extremely easy**, there are only 3 methods.

-Define your packages, they are just rake tasks, so you probably knows how to work with them:
+Define your packages, they are just rake tasks, so you probably know how to work with them:

     namespace :os do
       package :ruby do